ckeditor/ckeditor5/docs/builds/guides/migration/migration-to-28.md

 	.then( ... )
 	.catch( ... );
 ```
-Check out the comprehensive {@link features/image#installation guide to images} in CKEditor 5 to learn more.
+Check out the comprehensive {@link features/images/images-installation installation guide to images} in CKEditor 5 to learn more.